Foursomes of non-related golfers are now allowed to play together at Washington courses

 From the release: “Foursomes are permitted as long as the course determines that foursomes will not create congestion on the course.
 Single players should be asked if they would like to be paired together.”

 It’s a major step to allow more golfers onto the course at one time.
-Others states like Oregon, Idaho and Montana have allowed foursomes of non-household members.
+Oregon, Idaho and Montana have also allowed foursomes of non-household members.

-The graduation to foursomes was something that local golf officials hoped would happen within a week or two of the re-opening provided the courses followed the early rules.
+The graduation to foursomes was something that local golf officials hoped would happen within a week or two of the re-opening, provided the courses followed the early rules.

 There was also an update to the use of power carts, allowing members of the same household to share carts.
 However, there will still be no sharing of power carts for non-related golfers.